Learn how to make the best sensory bins that entertain and teach your child, and to facilitate creative thinking and fine-motor development.

 - water beads

 Snow Sensory Bin with Little Tykes Characters and Vehicles

 To make your sensory bin intriguing, add lots of small, interesting items.
-Along with little toys and accessories, I often incorporate natural materials into our sensory bins because they’re wonderful for the senses, and they help children to connect with nature.
+Along with little toys and accessories, I often incorporate natural materials into our sensory bins because their colours, shapes and scents and textures are wonderful to explore, and they help children to connect with nature.

 Some of my favourite natural materials for sensory bins are:

 - small gourds

 Other items that add interest to a sensory bin are:

 - dollar store gemstones

 - artificial flowers/fruit/vegetables